 The NHTSA is carefully reviewing its rules to check whether they affect the launch of autopilot and super cruise systems.
 Mark Rosekind, administrator of the government agency, has said that they are trying to understand whether their rules are innovation-friendly.

 Moreover, he pointed out that the lines between state and federal vehicle safety laws are blurred.
 However, he stressed that the NHTSA is going to play a vital role in ensuring the safety of self-driving cars.
 He also said that this agency is going to develop a variety of standards that will be applied to self-driving systems.

-If you or someone you love is ever injured in a crash with an autonomous vehicle or as a result of a careless driver, contact the experienced car accident lawyers at Greg Coleman Law.
+If you or someone you love is ever injured in a crash with an autonomous vehicle or as a result of a careless driver, contact the experienced personal injury attorneys at Greg Coleman Law.
 We offer free legal consultations and can help you determine your legal options.